JCash/sizeofvoid/content/posts/jctest.md

 ### Difficulty

-As a whole, I would classify this endeavor at an `Intermediate` difficulty.
+As a whole, I would classify this endeavor at an intermediate difficulty.
 I would have found it a lot easier if I were better at C++ templates. *I rarely use them*.
 And it's noteworthy that it didn't require any "modern c++" to do this.